- Ethics and Compliance Office

 - Disposal (to include destruction)

 The university’s records management policy will help you understand the purpose of the records management program.
-The university policy is currently under development and will be presented by the Policy Library Committee during the fiscal year 2020.

 Records are defined by the state records act as: